gvwilson/sensibleadventures/nardica/nardica.md

 Even as he spoke,
 the ship dwindled into the distance.

-"Idjit!"
+"Dammit!"
 Uncle Jack slapped the controls in frustration.
-"You'll lead 'em right to us!"
+"There's no way we can outrun them."

 Wales shook his head.
+"We don't have too."
 A second image blossomed on the control panel aswirl with false-colored oranges and pinks.
-In the moment it took Iffy to recognize the outline of the coastline in front of them, a pair of circled dots blinked into life.
+In the moment it took Iffy to recognize the coastline in front of them, a pair of circled dots blinked into life.

 Wales pointed at a splotch of pink that lay between the two dots.